rabbit210/node-bitcoind/Readme.md

 # node-bitcoind

-node-bitcoind is a simple wrapper for bitcoin, litecoin and bitcoin cash daemon client's JSON-RPC API.
+node-bitcoind is a simple wrapper for bitcoin daemon client's JSON-RPC API 0.18.0.
 Forked from node-coind.

 ## Install